How do I become a trainer for beauty and hairdressing courses?

 There are many types of beauty and hairdressing apprenticeships which are getting funded in the UK right now.
 To assess these you would need the Level 3 End Point Assessor Course.
 This would enable you to assess any beauty apprentices where you can demonstrate that you have that particular expertise e.g. someone with competence or expertise in hairdressing may not be able to assess an apprentice studying makeup and waxing.

 For the beauty industry, we usually recommend the full CAVA Course as described in the section above because it qualifies you to assess any beauty and hairdressing NVQ courses that you have experience with as well as the apprentices.
 Most awarding bodies and employers will accept a CAVA instead of the EPA course for beauty assessors and apprentices.

-If you still have questions get in touch via the live webchat or email us on [email protected] - get answers to all your queries and find out about our fantastic package discounts when you buy 2 or more of the above courses.
+If you still have questions get in touch via the live webchat or Contact us - get answers to all your queries and find out about our fantastic package discounts when you buy 2 or more of the above courses.